Code-Institute-Submissions/PP-Milestone-Project/readme.md

 ### Score assigner:
 1. Is correct score assign to certain answer
-2. If no answer is marked then survey result should be "Please answer all the questions"
+2. If no answer is marked then survey result should be "Not all the questions were answered"

 ### Estimate.py
 1. Standard assertion tests within file